ChariereFiedler/puzle-shapeshifter/README.md

 The other variables are linked to the **markdown frontmatter**.

 You are free to create variables you need.

-### Create a compilable document
+## Create a compilable document

-The compilable documents are located in the `_toCompile` folders.
+The compilable documents are located in the `_toCompile` folders by default.

-The needed frontmatter variable `template` is required.
+The frontmatter variable `template` is required.
 Define here the template file used during the compilation step, without the `*.hbs` suffix.